Guduscani

-The Guduscani or Goduscani (Guduščani, Gačani) were a tribe whose location and origin on the territory of early medieval Croatia remains a matter of dispute.
-According to different hypotheses, they were a tribe or clan of Croat, Slavic, Avaric or Gothic origin that was located around present-day Gacka (Lika), between upper Kupa River and the Dalmatian coast, or that were inhabitants around the river Guduča near the Bribir region.
+The Guduscani or Goduscani (Guduščani, Gačani) were a community whose location and origin on the territory of early medieval Croatia remains a matter of dispute.
+According to different hypotheses, they were a tribe or clan of Croats or other inhabitants that were located around the river Gacka in the Lika region or around the river Guduča near Bribir in the Dalmatian region.

 Etymology

 They are mentioned three times in the Frankish Annals (Guduscani, Guduscanorum, Guduscanis) and twice in Vita Hludovici (Goduscanorum).
 Petar Skok and Radoslav Katičić derived their ethnonym from Proto-Slavic *gъd-, similar to Proto-Prussian gude in the meaning of "forest".
 Skok, and Petar Šimunović, also derived it from Proto-Slavic *gadъ (<gu-odh-/*guedh-), "snake", or *gatъ, "gap, depth, dam".

 Constantine VII (905–959) mentioned in his work De Administrando Imperio a županija in Croatia in the 10th century called "Gūtzēkă" ("*Gъtьska"), which is translated as Gacka.
 Scholars tried to connect toponym Gacka with the ethnonym of the Guduscani (*Gъdъska, with "d" instead of "t" due to Frankish misunderstanding, original form being *Gъtаne, *Gъtьci > *Gъtьča > *Gъčani > Gačani), but although it is not certain that the toponym got its name from the ethnonym, the Latin suffix "-anus" shows that the name Guduscani merely had territorial meaning of the "inhabitants of Gacka".
+In that sense, another theory explains their etnonym as the "inhabitants of Guduča", a confluence of Krka river near Bribir in Dalmatia.
+This theory has gained more prominence lately in the Croatian historiography because for the region of Gacka there's no written or material sources which would indicate its notoriety in the 9th century, meanwhile Guduča was located in the very centre of the early medieval Croatia, nearby was significant stronghold Bribir with archaeological findings (including of a sword), and the river once had larger body of water which was relevant to the fields of both Bribir and Ostrovica.

 The hypothetical derivation from the toponym of Roman city of Guduscum (Kučevo in Serbia) is rejected by now because such a toponym never existed.
 The theory relating their name to the name of Goths is problematic because the suffix indicates that the ethnonym originates from name of a place and not people.